syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 ### AWS CLI

-Information about the AWS client can be found [here](https://aws.amazon.com/cli/).
+Information about the AWS client can be found on the [AWS CLI website](https://aws.amazon.com/cli/).

 !!!! **Ceph and Quobyte specific commands**
 !!!!
 There are some incompatibilities with some S3 commands in AWS CLI for Ceph S3 which works fine with Quobyte S3.
 This part will cover commands for `s3.xxx.cloud.syseleven.net` endpoints which are Quobyte and `objectstorage.fes.cloud.syseleven.net` which is our Ceph endpoint.